-Small cities provide a major infras-
+Small cities provide a major infrastructure and adequate population density.

 35 percent, followed by a metropolis

 Small cities provide a major infrastructure and adequate population density to support DPM practices.
 Yet they often offer lower crime rates and business costs compared to more densely populated cities.
 In some areas, small cities are newer, so small businesses will find updated construction and high-tech office amenities.
 In older areas, small cities are going through a renaissance-getting facelifts to improve their image and attract new residents and businesses.